nickfargo/state/src/state.coffee.md

 > [destroy (event)](/api/#state--events--destroy)

       destroy: ->
-        { owner, root, superstate, _ } = this
+        { owner, root, region, superstate, attributes, _ } = this
         { methods, events, substates } = _ if _

-If a transition is underway that involves any state other than the root, then the state cannot be destroyed.
+If a transition is underway that involves any state other than `region`, then the state cannot be destroyed.

-        if transition = root._transition
+        if transition = region._transition
-          if this is root then do transition.abort else return no if ( transition.origin.isIn this ) or ( transition.target.isIn this )
+          if this is region then do transition.abort else return no if ( transition.origin.isIn this ) or ( transition.target.isIn this )